-Armani is a Lecturer in music/ethnomusicology* within the School of Humanities and Performing Arts who heads up various modules within the BA (Hons) Music programme.
+Armani is a Lecturer in music and pathway leader in ethnomusicology* within the School of Humanities and Performing Arts.
+She heads up various modules within the BA (Hons) Music programme.
 Armani was winner for the UPSU SSTAR Award (2013) for most dedicated dissertation/project supervisor as well as consecutively nominated for outstanding personal tutor in 2013, 2014 and 2015.
 She was again nominated in 2015 for 'most dedicated dissertation supervisor' as well as for 'Inspirational Teaching'.

-Armani is an advocate for excellence in learning and teaching (including transformative pedagogy), and actively engages with the PedRIO research group.
-In addition to overseeing the ethnomusicology strand and critical dissertations, she encompasses employability and internationalisation within the programme and continues to provide prized pastoral support to both our UK and International students.
+Armani is an advocate for excellence in learning and teaching, and actively engages with the PedRIO research group.
+In addition to overseeing the ethnomusicology strand and critical dissertations, she continues to provide prized pastoral support to both our UK and International music students.
+She also facilitates and supports personalised learning within the music programme.
 Armani has played alto saxophone (gospel) for many years and has performed at numerous venues both in the UK and overseas.
-Alongside her teaching, her research interest resides in examining healing tones embedded in sacred Hebrew text.

-*Ethnomusicology - also applied ethnomusicology - is a fusion between musicology and anthropology/applied anthropology:
+*Ethnomusicology/applied ethnomusicology is a fusion between musicology and anthropology/applied anthropology:

 For the Undergraduate Programme in BA (Hons) Music at Plymouth University: https://www.plymouth.ac.uk/courses/undergraduate/ba-music

 For the Undergraduate Programme in BA (Hons) Anthropology at Plymouth University: https://www.plymouth.ac.uk/courses/undergraduate/ba-anthropology